MarkEdmondson1234/markedmondson.me-hugo/content/post/2017-09-05-rstudio-server-chromebook.md

 This saves me significant cost by letting me stop/start servers as and when I need them via the GCP Web UI.
 My data is safer than keeping it on my local harddrive, and switching to a bigger VM takes seconds since all data and code upload/download automatically.

-The details for the configuration setup is [here on the googleComputeEngineR website](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html), for which you'll need the latest development versions of googleComputeEngineR and googleCloudStorageR.
+The details for the configuration setup is [here on the googleComputeEngineR website](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html), for which you'll need the latest development versions of `googleComputeEngineR` and `googleCloudStorageR`.

 ## RStudio-as-a-service?

 Whats next?
 Could this evolve further into a RStudio-as-a-service offering?
 To qualify, we would need to not worry about starting or stopping servers at all, and scale under any load.

 Well, prompted by this blog post I had a good look.
 It IS possible to deploy RStudio on App Engine and I got excited, but unfortunately the minimum number of permanent instances on a flexible App Engine app is 1, so all told for a solo analyst it is a more expensive solution than running a VM that you stop and start yourself.
-However, if you had enough demand to pay for 1 VM 24/7 (~$30 a month),  it does start to make sense to scale on App Engine.
+However, if you had enough demand to pay for 1 VM 24 hours a day (~$30 a month),  it does start to make sense to scale on App Engine.
 A setup that does that is on this GitHub repo running RStudio on App Engine.

 ![](../images/appengine-rstudio.png)